dgl-prc/m_testing_adversatial_sample/README.md

 Code to the paper "Adversarial Sample Detection for Deep Neural Network through Model Mutation Testing" by Jingyi Wang, Guoliang Dong, Jun Sun, Xinyu Wang, Peixin Zhang in ICSE 2019.

-The implementations of this artifact is based on pytorch 0.41 with python 2.7.
+The implementation of this artifact is based on pytorch 0.41 with python 2.7.
 #Code Structure

 This artifact includes four independent modules.